Revenue is vanity, profit is sanity, cash is king.

 While they are often confused, profit and cash flow are different.
 As accountant Rayanne Buchianico puts it, “Just because you have money in the bank, it doesn’t mean you made a profit.
 And just because your bank account is empty or close to empty, it doesn’t mean that the business has a loss.”

 - Operating cash is money received or spent through normal business operations.
 Your revenue and expenses are operating cash.

 - Investing cash is money spent or generated from things like equipment and property purchases, or stock market investments.

 - Financing cash is cash that flows between the business and its investors, owners, and creditors.
 Loans and your business equity are types of financing cash.

 A statement of cash flows will summarize the three different types of cash, as well as an opening and closing cash balance.
-Here’s an example of how a cash flow statement might look.
+Here’s an example of how an MSP cash flow statement might look.